 Homelite chainsaw carburetors come with adjustable low- and high-speed screws, which allow you to control the amount of air mixing with the fuel at high and low speeds.
-While the carburetor's low and high limits are factory-set, for safety reasons, over time, and after a carburetor cleaning, you'll need to adjust the screws to ensure optimum performance of your chainsaw.
+While the carburetor's low and high limits are factory-set, for safety reasons, over time and after a carburetor cleaning, you'll need to adjust the screws to ensure optimum performance of your chainsaw.
 Improper adjustment of the screws can damage the engine, so you should not undertake this operation without the proper equipment and knowledge.

-Turn the screw marked "Lo" to the left and note the effect on the engine.
+Make an adjustment to the Homelite chainsaw carburetor screw marked "Lo" by turning it to the left.
 Stop turning the screw once the engine starts to whine.
-Turn the screw to the right and note the effect on the engine.
-Stop turning the screw when the engine starts to bubble.
-Move the screw in between the two settings to achieve the optimum setting.
-This will take practice and a good ear to discern the cleanest, smoothest engine sounds.
+Turn the screw as far as easily turnable to the right and note the different effect on the engine's sound.
+Move the screw somewhere in between the lowest and highest settings for an optimal adjustment; wherever the engine sounds its best.
+This takes practice and a good ear to discern the cleanest, smoothest engine sounds.

 Set the idle speed screw by adjusting the screw marked "T." If the chainsaw starts and runs without idling, turn the screw clockwise to increase the idle speed.
 If the chain moves while the chainsaw is idling, turn the screw counterclockwise instead.
 The chain should not spin while the saw idles.